hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 I tried two other garden path sentences, which will begin to illustrate just how shallow the model's parsing abilities are.
 Discussing bias will be the focus of part 2 of this post, so here I'll just show a few examples and not comment on them too extensively.

 First, here is ***"The teacher told her children are noisy"***.
 Similarly to the example above, here we're initially tempted to parse *"her children"* as the first object of *"told"*, but we are quickly forced to reanalyze the sentence so that *"her"* is the first object of *"told"* and *"children are noisy"* is the second object of the verb.
 The model only seems to pick up *"teacher"*, *"children"*, and *"noisy"*. *"Noisy"* is illustrated by *everyone*, not just the kids, doing an odd imitation of silent-yelling.
 Predictably, the kids are doing school-related things.
-If I replace "teacher" with "doctor", suddenly the kids are little doctors.
+If I replace ***"teacher"*** with ***"doctor"***, suddenly the kids are little doctors.
 Notice also that the teacher is a younger white woman and the doctor is an older white man.

 <img src="https://hkotek.com/text-to-image/noisy-teacher.png" width="35%" /> &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/noisy-doctor.png" width="35%" />